vterdunov/docker-jenkins/README.md

-# docker-jenkins
-Jenkins in Docker
+# Jenkins CI in Docker